securefederatedai/openfl/docs/source/workflow/running_the_federation.manual.rst

 :doc:`STEP 1: Create a Workspace on the Aggregator <running_the_federation.baremetal>`

     - Creates a federated learning workspace on one of the nodes.
-This node is called the aggregator.

 :doc:`STEP 2: Configure the Federation <running_the_federation.certificates>`